MySQL Interview Questions for Developers

 Creating a Table with an

-table, MySQL will automatically assign a unique, sequential value to theuser_id
+user_idcolumn is anAUTO_INCREMENTcolumn.
+When a new record is inserted into theuserstable, MySQL will automatically assign a unique, sequential value to theuser_idcolumn.

 - In this example, the